cravemaster/SpringBoard_Settings_Changes_in_Screenshots/README.md

 >> MrMacintosh_!

->> i will never forget this, @SonnyDicksopn, god does not like faggots. you need the lord and savior jesus hitch christ!
+>> i will never forget this, @SonnyDickson, god does not like faggots. you need the lord and savior jesus hitch christ!

 >> shameful matthew!

->> shameful christ!
+>> shameful jesus hitch christ!

 >> shameful mokhlas aka @iMokhles, you should be ashamed.